smolcan/ag-grid-jpa-adapter/README.md

 # **JPA Adapter for AG Grid Server-Side Mode**

-A lightweight Maven library for integrating **AG Grid Server-Side Mode** with backend applications using **JPA**.
+A lightweight Maven library for integrating **[AG Grid Server-Side Mode](https://ag-grid.com/angular-data-grid/server-side-model/)** with backend applications using **JPA**.
 This solution simplifies querying mapped entities for AG Grid and supports advanced server-side operations, including sorting, filtering, pagination, row grouping, and pivoting.

+## **⚠️ Disclaimer: Active Development**
+This project is currently in active development.
+It is not fully tested and may contain bugs or incomplete features.
+Development will continue for the next 12 months, and significant changes or breaking updates may occur during this time.

 ---